itstbell/itstbell/README.md

 - 👋 Hi, I’m @itstbell
-- 👀 I’m interested in coding and learning how to stack
+- 👀 I’m interested in coding and software development
 - 🌱 I’m currently learning 3D animation and how to create NFT's
-- 💞️ I’m looking to collaborate on different types of coding
+- 💞️ I’m looking to collaborate on different types of coding projects
 - 📫 How to reach me, my email is pr@heirbell.com

 <!---